tauri-apps/tauri-docs/docs/en/tips/cross-browser.md

 ### Icons & HTML entities

-> maybe we could be generic about it (HTML entities) and remind people that rendering rules across platforms that they know from webdesign are still applicable
+> maybe we could be generic about it (HTML entities) and remind people that rendering rules across platforms that they know from web design are still applicable

 > i like to convert my fonts and svg to base64 representations that guarantees its availability and proper rendering in the webview